joshasgard/EY_Data_Challenge_1/README.md

 Find out more about the fire edge detection challenge in this <a href= https://github.com/EY-Data-Science-Program/2021-Better-Working-World-Data-Challenge/wiki> github wiki </a>

 ## Installation
-Refer to the link above for detailed installation required.
+Refer to the link above for a detailed installation instruction.
-Trust me, it takes a bit of effort.
-You'll be working in a pre-loaded Open Data Cube Environment on a Microsot Azure VM.
+Trust me, it takes a bit of effort to do.
+And you'll be working in a pre-loaded Open Data Cube Environment on a Microsot Azure VM.
 Be sure to take your time and enjoy the experience.
 You can also choose to use your local machine, but you'll need Docker and a lot of processing power.